sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

 Firstly, we'll need to compile nginx with the nginx-rtmp-module.

-We recommend using [this](https://github.com/sergey-dryabzhinsky/nginx-rtmp-module) forked module, it's being actively worked on and contains more fixes and improvements over the [original one](https://github.com/arut/nginx-rtmp-module)
+We recommend using [this](https://github.com/sergey-dryabzhinsky/nginx-rtmp-module) forked module. it's being actively worked on and contains more fixes and improvements over the [original one](https://github.com/arut/nginx-rtmp-module)

 __Clone nginx-rtmp-module__